snpsuen/Cross-border-sockets-between-Kubernetes-pods/README.md

 frontender    1/1     Running   0          2m56s   10.244.1.4   ambient-worker2   <none>           <none>
 keyuser@ubunclone:~$
 ```
-Execute the popen server on the backend pod, with the frontend pod set to frontender.
+Execute the popen(3) server on the backend pod, with the frontend pod set to frontender.
 Note the TCP port number of the server is set arbitarily to 42855.
 ```
 keyuser@ubunclone:~$ kubectl exec -it backender -- bash backender:~# popen_server_ns frontender &